Emberlynn-Loo/tp/docs/UserGuide.md

 ## Tutorial

 We can show you the world!
 Shining, shimmering, splendid!
-Let us take you through a tutorial of how to use **Gene-nie**!
+Let us take you through a tutorial of how to use <span class="hello_span">Gene-nie</span>!
-Regardless of your skill level, we will guide you through the basics of using **Gene-nie**!
+Regardless of your skill level, we will guide you through the basics of using <span class="hello_span">Gene-nie</span>!

 Firstly, let us open the app!
 If you have forgotten how to you can refer to the [Quick Start](#quick-start) section above!